Clones of the Queen

 COTQ Bio (PDF)

 They have been featured on the popular music blog yvynyl.
-The trio has been the main support for many visiting bands, opening for Menomena, Diplo, Toro Y Moi, Little Dragon, and Warpaint, for whom they opened at Aloha Tower on the opening night of Hallowbaloo 2011, Honolulu’s yearly three-day Halloween music and street festival.
+The trio has been the main support for many visiting bands, opening for Toro Y Moi, of Montreal, Menomena, Diplo, Little Dragon, and Warpaint, for whom they opened at Aloha Tower on the opening night of Hallowbaloo 2011, Honolulu’s yearly Halloween music and street festival.

-They have played every one of downtown Honolulu’s nighttime hotspots, the Hard Rock Cafe Waikiki, and have played at the Honolulu Academy of Arts and the Contemporary Museum of Honolulu multiple times for special events.
+They have played every one of downtown Honolulu’s nighttime hotspots, Waikiki’s Hard Rock Cafe, and the Honolulu Academy of Arts and the Contemporary Museum of Honolulu multiple times for special events.

 The band has had dozens of write-ups in local newspapers (both the Star Advertiser and the Honolulu Weekly), and was named as the Best Band in Honolulu by the Boston Phoenix for their yearly Best New Bands in America feature in 2011.

-For more information, promo requests, or to set up an interview, please email the band.
+For more information, promo requests, or to set up an interview, please email us.

 Press